snaewe/omniorb/README.win32.txt

 Building omniORB from the source files
 ======================================

 omniORB should be compiled using Visual C++ 6.0 or higher.
-It may work with Visual C++ 5.
+It may still work with Visual C++ 5 but that has not been tested.

  A. Pre-requisites